-Mg's internal macros are generally not meant to be used outside of g.tmac. \E, \e and \ec, a group of macros controlling the environment, are excepted from this rule, as it may be desirable to define custom environments for advanced documents.
+Mg's internal macros are generally not meant to be used outside of g.tmac.
+The group of macros controlling the environment - (e, @e and @c - are excepted from this rule, as it may be desirable to define custom environments for advanced documents.